Do you want to contact us directly? call us at the number: +7 (701) 717-58-51; +7 (725) 385-55-84

-Chokpak Pass is the narrowest place between Talas Alatau and Karatau, Tian-Shan ranges, having heights of 2500 – 4200 meters.
+The Chokpak Pass is the narrowest place between the Talas Alatau and Karatau, the Tian Shan ridges, having heights of 2500 – 4200 meters.
 The height of this pass is up to 1200 meters above sea level.
-It is here that a huge number of birds migrate annually from north to south and south to north.
-Due to the fact that the Tien Shan is located in the meridional direction, the birds fly around these mountains.
-Accordingly, in the spring they fly from west to east, and in the fall – from east to west.
-This phenomenon has long been noticed by scientists and since the 60s of the last century they have been regularly observing bird migrations through the Chokpak Pass.
-Here, in the season of migrations, ornithologists of the ringing center set traps for catching birds.
-These traps are called “Helgolland”, named after the place where they were first used (island Helgoland in the North Sea, Germany).
+It is through these gates that a huge number of birds rush, migrating annually from north to south and south to north.
+Due to the fact that the Tien Shan is located in the meridional direction, birds fly around these mountains.
+Accordingly, in spring they fly from west to east, and in autumn — from east to west.
+Scientists have noticed this phenomenon for a long time and since the 60s of the last century they have been regularly monitoring bird migrations through the Chokpak Pass.
+Here, during the migration season, ornithologists of the ringing center set traps for catching birds.
+These traps are called “Heligolland”, named after the place where such traps were first used (Heligoland Island in the North Sea, Germany).

-These traps have the appearance of large venterey with an entrance width of 35 and a height of up to 12 meters.
-The length of this “Venter” 50 meters.
-The trap ends with a receiving chamber, from which birds enter the replaceable cages, which change as birds accumulate.
-Birds are best caught in headwinds, they tend to fly lower.
-So in the spring – this is the east wind, in the fall – the west.
-In calm weather, the catchability of networks is much lower and a visit to the station is not so interesting.
-This should be considered when planning excursions.
-During multi-day ornithological tours, the wind direction is determined in the morning, before planning a day excursion.
+These traps have the form of large venter with an entrance 35 meters wide and up to 12 meters high.
+The length of this “venter” is 50 meters.
+The trap ends with a receiving chamber, from which the birds fall into funny cages, which change as the birds accumulate.
+Birds are best caught in a headwind, they tend to fly lower.
+So in spring it is the east wind, in autumn it is the west wind.
+In calm weather, the catchability of the nets is much lower and visiting the station is not so interesting.
+This should be taken into account when planning excursions.
+With multi-day ornithological tours, the wind direction is determined in the morning, before planning a day excursion.

-In addition to the Helgoland traps at the Chokpak banding station, birds are caught in spider webs.
-As a rule, small dendrophilous species, which stop to rest and feed in the forest belts on Chokpak Pass, fall into them.
-The catchability of these networks is higher in calm weather.
+In addition to Heligoland traps, birds are caught in spider webs at the Chokpak ringing station.
+As a rule, small dendrophilous species that stop for rest and feeding in the forest belts on the Chokpak Pass fall into them.
+The catchability of these nets is higher in calm weather.